Hash-2003/hr-intelligence-platform/README.md

 - The current policy retrieval method is keyword-based rather than embedding-based.
 - Source metadata is persisted, but responses do not yet include source citations in the text.
 - No real HRIS, calendar, leave-management, payroll, legal, or email-sending system is integrated.
-- The draft approval workflow does not send emails yet.
+- Draft sending is currently simulated; no real email is sent yet.
 - The system uses controlled local policy documents rather than an admin document management interface.
 - LLM responses depend on the configured provider and model.
 - The current memory retrieval strategy is simple and deterministic.